jafingerhut/cljol/doc/README-gallery.md

 # Lazy sequences realized one element at a time

 For this example, it is important to configure `cljol` so that it does _not_ show the value of objects as a label on the nodes.
+If you try to view such graphs with the default `cljol` behavior of labeling nodes with strings representing the object's value, it will try to realize the lazy sequence, which _changes the objects_.
+In this particular example, it will also go into an infinite loop trying to realize an infinite lazy sequence.

-If you do that, it will try to realize the lazy sequence in order to convert its value to a string.
-You can configure the contents of the node labels in figures produced by giving a sequence of functions as the value associated with the key `:node-label-functions` in a map of options passed to most of the `cljol` functions.
+You can configure the contents of the node labels by giving a sequence of functions as the value associated with the key `:node-label-functions` in a map of options passed to most of the `cljol` functions.

-Here is the default value used if you do not provide an options map, copied from the code in the `cljol.dig9` namespace:
+Here is the default list of functions used to create node labels if you do not provide an options map, copied from the code in the `cljol.dig9` namespace:

 ```
 (def default-node-labels